pelvisawareness_admin Pelvic Health, Your Pelvic Floor Leave a Comment

 And sadly, many women may struggle to get a diagnosis for their PFD because they are too embarrassed, or because they lack education and/or believe harmful myths.
 Many feel embarassed about leaking, and in fact, one study found that only 4% of women with urinary incontinence want to talk to their doctor about it.3

 For these reasons, many women suffer through PFD in silence, which can hurt their quality of life.
-Left with untreated conditions, women may feel self-conscious and unattractive, and they may start to retreat from daily activities or avoid them all together.
+Left with untreated conditions, women may feel self-conscious and unattractive, and they may start to retreat from daily activities or avoid them altogether.
 Untreated pelvic floor disorders can also lead to preventable long-term chronic pain.

-Who Treats PFD?
+Who Treats Pelvic Floor Dysfunction?

 Many primary care physicians are unfamiliar with managing PFD, but they can refer you to someone who can help.
 That’s why your best bet is often to speak with your doctor, who can then refer you to the appropriate specialist.